davepinch/pinchy.cc/collections/_quotes/we-are-asleep.md

 ---
-title: '"We are asleep.
-Our life is a dream"...'
+title: "We are asleep.
+Our life is a dream..."
 layout: quote
-quote:
-  text: "We are asleep.
+quote: "We are asleep.
 Our Life is a dream.
 But we wake up sometimes, just enough to know that we are dreaming."
-  who: "Ludwig Wittgenstein"
+attribution: "Ludwig Wittgenstein"
 tags:
   - Quote
 ---